Up to 50% off sofas & mattresses — limited‑time deals.

 • How hot he feels after multiple get-up and return cycles

-• How warm the bed feels where he rarely lies
+• How warm the bed feels in areas he has not used for a while

 Clinical Advisor – Dr. Adrian Walker

-• Connects our results with research on thermoregulation during sleep
+• Compares our findings with what is known about thermoregulation during sleep

-His comments appear as short expert notes in our mattress reviews.
+His comments appear as short expert notes inside our mattress reviews, especially when a mattress profile looks likely to bother readers who already sleep warm.

 What We Mean By Mattress Cooling And Breathability

-Before explaining the steps, I need to define what we mean by cooling.
+Before getting into the steps, it helps to define what we mean by cooling.

 1. Surface temperature behavior